Graphical models for infinite measures with applications to extremes: Relation to conditional independence in extremes

 where the right-hand side is the cardinality of all connected sub-graphs of $\cG$.
 Moreover, if $\Lambda(\cE_D)>0$, then the cardinality $|D|$ is bounded from above by the number of nodes in the largest connected component of $\cG$. \end{corollary}

-In particular, this means that sparsity notion 3 may also enforce sparsity in the sense of notion 2.
+Hence, sparsity in the sense of few edges in the graph (requirement \eqref{sparse3}) may also enforce sparsity in terms of fewer potential concomitant extremes (requirement \eqref{sparse2}).
 However, the precise topology matters as well, as the following example illustrates.

 \begin{example} Consider the three graphs with $d=|V| = 10$ nodes in Figure~\ref{fig:graphs}.
+Table~\ref{tab:counts} displays the counts of their edges and connected sub-graphs.
 The graph on the left corresponds to asymptotic independence between all $d$ nodes.
-Trivially, we can only have $d$ sub-faces with mass in this example, which is certainly a sparse model in the sense of notion 2(a) since $d \ll 2^d - 1$.
-The ring graph in the center is a connected, non-decomposable graph with $d$ nodes and $d$ edges.
-Using simple combinatorics, one can see that the number of connected sub-graphs of a ring is $d(d-1)+1 \ll 2^d - 1$ and therefore by Corollary~\ref{cor:sparse} it also induces a sparse model according to notion 2(a).
-The star graph on the left-hand side of Figure~\ref{fig:graphs} shows that the number of edges, here $d-1$, is not a sufficient indicator of whether only few sub-faces are charged with mass.
-Indeed, the star graph has $2^{d-1} +d -1$ connected sub-graphs, which is the largest number among any tree structure \citet[][Theorem 3.1]{sze2005}.
-While this tree model is simple in terms of the graph sparsity notion 3, the corresponding exponent measure $\Lambda$ may have mass on almost all sub-faces. \end{example}
+There are no edges, i.e.\ the graph is sparse in the sense of \eqref{sparse3}.
+Trivially, we can only have $d$ sub-faces with mass in this example, which is certainly also a sparse model in the sense of concomitant extremes, i.e., \eqref{sparse2}, since $d \ll 2^d - 1$.
+The ring graph in the center is a connected, non-decomposable graph with $d$ nodes and $d$ edges, hence also \eqref{sparse3}.
+Using simple combinatorics, one can see that the number of connected sub-graphs of a ring is $(d-1)d+1 \ll 2^d - 1$ and therefore by Corollary~\ref{cor:sparse} it also induces a sparse model for concomitance, cf.~\eqref{sparse2}.

+However, the star graph on the right-hand side of Figure~\ref{fig:graphs} shows that the number of edges, here $d-1$, is not a sufficient indicator of whether only few sub-faces are charged with mass.
+Indeed, the star graph has $2^{d-1} +d -1$ connected sub-graphs, which is the largest number among any tree structure \cite[][Theorem 3.1]{sze2005}.
+While this tree model is simple in terms of the graph sparsity notion \eqref{sparse3}, the corresponding exponent measure $\Lambda$ may have mass on more than half of its sub-faces. \end{example}

-From these examples we conclude that connectivity properties of the graph $\cG=(V,E)$ are more important for the number of sub-faces with $\Lambda$-mass than the cardinality of the edge set $|E|$.
-Our extended definition of extremal graphical models for $\Lambda$ allows for unconnected components in a graph, which leads to particularly sparse models in the sense of sparsity notion 2(a).
+From these examples it can be seen that connectivity properties of the graph $\cG=(V,E)$ are more important for the number of sub-faces with $\Lambda$-mass than the cardinality of the edge set $|E|$.
+Since our extended definition of extremal graphical models for $\Lambda$ allows for unconnected components in a graph, this enables particularly sparse models in the sense of concomitant extremes.